ztyyLV/web-twain-docs/faq/scanner-not-shown-or-not-responding-in-the browser.md

        IE | Tools | Internet Options | Security | Trusted Sites.

      2. Turn Protected Mode off.
-        To turn off the protected mode of IE, you can go to Tools | Internet Options | Security and uncheck “Enable Protected Mode (requires restarting Internet Explorer)” option.
+        To turn off the protected mode of IE, you can go to Tools | Internet Options | Security and uncheck "Enable Protected Mode (requires restarting Internet Explorer)" option.

         FYI, Protected Mode helps protect users from attack by running an IE process with greatly restricted privileges.
 It uses the Windows Vista integrity mechanism to run the        Internet Explorer process at low integrity.